The Hunt For Red October – Book and Movie Review

 When the Soviet Navy’s leaders receive a letter from Ramius telling them he’s defecting, they immediately send the entire Soviet Northern Fleet to sea with orders to sink the Red October at all costs.

-The US Navy is unnerved by the sudden sortie of the Northern Fleet and starts making preparations for war.
+The sudden sortie of the Northern Fleet unnerves the US Navy, which starts making preparations for war.
 Meanwhile, Jack Ryan, a CIA analyst, learns of Ramius’s letter and the sortie of the Northern Fleet.
 Ryan guesses Ramius is planning to defect and convinces the CIA that the revolutionary submarine is a prize worth risking a lot for.
-The CIA assign him to help Ramius escape.
+The CIA assigns him to help Ramius escape.

 Ryan boards the Red October and meets Ramius.
 They realise that there is a KGB agent on the submarine.
-The KGB agent wounds Ramius and tries to sink Red October by igniting a missile inside her, but Ryan manages to kill him before he can complete his plan.
+The KGB agent wounds Ramius and tries to sink Red October by igniting a missile inside her, but Ryan kills him before he can complete his plan.

 The Hunt For Red October: Analysis